thinking-with-computers/ludus-spec/interactivity.md

 My intuition is that, ultimately, it's going to live in VSCode.

 For now, however, learning the lessons of Niko Matsakis's "Responsive Compilers" video seems wise (https://www.youtube.com/watch?v=N6b44kMS6OM).
-Knowing how the LSP works before I start really digging into writing the interpreter à la Nystrom will be saluatary, I reckon.
+Knowing how the LSP works before I start really digging into writing the interpreter à la Nystrom will be salutary, I reckon.